RashaAbuRkab/Data-Warehouse-Project/README.md

 - Match statistics, player details, and team data were scattered across multiple disconnected systems, making data retrieval inefficient.

 #### 2️⃣ Slow Reporting and Analysis
-- Analysts manually compiled reports, leading to delays in performance evaluations and decision-making.
+- Analysts manually compiled reports, leading to performance evaluations and decision-making delays.

 #### 3️⃣ Limited Advanced Insights
 - The lack of a centralized system prevented in-depth analytics such as expected goals (xG) or long-term performance trends.